DevDungeon/WebGenome/README.md

 also hard-coded in the website.go file.
 Yeah, yeah... it needs to be refactored and dried up.

-The worker is not run as a service because it may fill up your disk space.
+The worker is not run as a service because it may fill up your disk space and it should be run in verbose mode at the beginning so you can tune and make sure it's not hammering nested subdomains on a single site.

 ## Changelog

+v1.1 - 2018/03/23 - Clean up files, sync disjointed repo, and relaunch
 v1.0 - 2016/11/18 - Initial stable release

 ## Screenshots